statgen/bravo/README.md

 - `canonical_transcripts.txt.gz`
     - stored in the variable `CANONICAL_TRANSCRIPT_FILE`
     - used by `load_gene_models()`
     - I'm not sure where to get this.
-I see that exac provides one at <https://personal.broadinstitute.org/konradk/exac_browser/>, but that's old.
-I can't understand <https://www.gencodegenes.org/gencode_tags.html>.
+I see that exac provides one [here](https://personal.broadinstitute.org/konradk/exac_browser/), but that's old.
+I can't understand [this page](https://www.gencodegenes.org/gencode_tags.html).
 Gencode talks about canonical transcripts [here](http://www.ensembl.org/Help/Glossary?id=346;redirect=no) but I can't find any other references to them.
 APPRIS lists canonical transcripts [here](http://apprisws.bioinfo.cnio.es/pub/current_release/datafiles/homo_sapiens/GRCh37/appris_data.principal.txt) but some genes are missing and some have two tied principle transcripts.
 Maybe I just need to follow Gencode's definition and make these by hand.

 - `dbsnp149.txt.bgz` and `dbsnp149.txt.bgz.tbi`
     - stored in `DBSNP_FILE`